-3 IMAGE COMPRESSION
+3. IMAGE COMPRESSION

-In extending 1-D wavelet to 2-D image applications, we follow Mallat 12 in his hierarchical wavelet decomposition.
-The low pass and high pass filters are applied to both horizontal and vertical directions, respectively.
-We then threshold the resulting wavelet coefficient; we retain those coefficients whose absolute values exceed a predetermined, adjustable threshold.
+In extending 1-D wavelet to 2-D image applications, we follow Mallat [12] in his hierarchical wavelet decomposition.
+We then threshold the resulting wavelet coefficients.
 The retained wavelet coefficients are used to reconstruct the image.
-In this process, we assume that these coefficients can be transmitted and used precisely, since our purpose is to show the improvement from using the image based wavelet basis over using an basis before optimization.
-We define the compression ratio to be that of the number of retained coefficients and the number of wavelet coefficients.
+In this process, we assume that these coefficients can be transmitted and used precisely.